 MD Anderson Cancer Center offers clinical rotations in Radiation Oncology to medical students

-enrolled at accredited U.S. medical schools.
+enrolled at accredited U.S. medical schools through McGovern Medical School at UTHealth Houston.
 We encourage students interested in pursuing radiation oncology as a career to inquire.
 The rotation offers the opportunity to interact with faculty and trainees within the Radiation Oncology division at one of the largest comprehensive cancer centers in the world.

 Please note the following important points:

-- Only students enrolled in an accredited U.S. medical school are eligible.
+- Only students enrolled at an accredited U.S. medical school are eligible.
 Students enrolled at an international medical school are not eligible.

-- Students must apply in order to be considered for the rotation.
-Students should apply for the elective at least 60 days before the planned start of the rotation.
-Accepted students will complete a formal application through MD Anderson Cancer Center and VSLO.
+- Students must pre-apply in order to be considered for the rotation.
+Students should apply for the elective at least 90 days before the planned start of the rotation.
+Accepted students will complete a formal application through MD Anderson and VSLO (which opens in April).

 - The clinical experience at MD Anderson usually takes place in the final year of medical school.
-Please inquire about your rotation dates before making plans by contacting the program administrator, Denise De La Cruz, Ed.D.
+Please inquire about your rotation dates before making plans by contacting the program administrator.

 required to process your application and requisite documents.